GWUvision/Hotels-50K/README.md

 In addition to the masked test images, we additionally provide a set of people shaped occlusions which aren't used in the test set, that can be used during your training process.
 These images can be found in the 'images/people_crops.tar.gz' compressed folder.

 ## Evaluation
+<b><i>This evaluation section is still being finalized.
+Please check back for finalized evaluation code and instructions closer to our AAAI presentation at the end of January 2019.</i></b>

 We provide code to evaluate how well different approaches perform hotel recognition in the context of human trafficking investigations.
 There are two different metrics that are computed: image retrieval ('evaluate/retrieval.py') and multi-class log loss ('evaluate/log_loss.py').

 ### Retrieval